tdwg/website/conferences/2024/oral-presentations/index.md

 toc: true
 ---

-_Last modified: 2 August 2024 - important updates to slide format, slide upload deadlines & email notifications_
+_Last modified: 5 August 2024 - important updates to slide format, slide upload deadlines & email notifications_

 ## TL;DR

-- All final presentations must be uploaded to SPNCH-TDWG by **19 August**.
+- Please have at least a solid draft of your presentation uploaded to Google Drive by **19 August** so that it may be tested by the local team.
+  - Watch for the latest date you can modify your file
+  - See important instructions for [updating your file](#tip-update-file) without destroying the link or the file name
 - Upload final version of slides (as PPTX, PDF, or ODP; _not Google Slides_) and pre-recorded videos (using .mp4 format) to your presentation's Session folder on Google Drive
 - Link to upload site will be sent in separate email (do not lose; do not distribute)
 - Slide and video format is widescreen (16:9)